hipache/hipache/README.md

 All vhost configuration is managed through Redis.
-This makes it possible to update the configuration dynamically and gracefully while the server is running, and have that state shared accross workers and even accross Hipache instances.
+This makes it possible to update the configuration dynamically and gracefully while the server is running, and have that state shared across workers and even across Hipache instances.

 It also makes it simple to write configuration adapters.
 It would be trivial to load a plain text configuration file into Redis (and update it at runtime).